YoheiKo/YoheiKo.github.io/README.md

 <a href="https://yoheiko.github.io/blackjack">Blackjack Game</a>
 <br>
 <h4>Covid-19 Tracker</h4>
 This webapp shows the global Covid cases, recovered, and deaths by country.
-You can also see the overview of them in a world map or a historical trend of them by country.
-The key technologies used in this webapp is React, Material-UI, and Chart.js.
-This webapp is hosted in Firebase.<br>
+You can also see the overview of them in a world map or the historical trend of them by country.
+The key technologies used in this webapp are React, Material-UI, and Chart.js.
+This webapp is hosted on Firebase.<br>
 url:
 <a href="https://covid-19-tracker-59108.web.app/">Covid-19 Tracker</a>
 <br>